Millions of words and thousands of pages are devoted to the subject of economics every year.

 Economics is typically defined in academic circles as a social science that studies the production, distribution, and consumption of goods and services.
 Notice that the definition doesn’t include the word money.
 Nor does it mention doing anything to solve our economic problems or create a workable system.

-This website is here to suggest—and to demonstrate—that modern economics cannot reasonably be separated from money, and that many of the worst problems we’re facing today are tied to a very deep dysfunction in the money system itself, particularly in the way money is created.
+This website is here to suggest—and to demonstrate—that modern economics cannot reasonably be separated from money and banking, and that many of the worst problems we’re facing today are tied to a very deep dysfunction in the banking and money systems, particularly in the way money is created.
+See How the Banking System Works and How Banks Create Money.

 Photo credits: Daniel Barnes on Unsplash; Jon Tyson on Unsplash; Naomi August on Unsplash; Ella Ivanescu on Unsplash; Karsten Winegeart on Unsplash; iStock.com/peshkov; iStock.com/Kyryl Gorlov